Sparronator9999/YAMDCC/README.md

   - Currently, there is no "acknowledgement" system for commands sent to the service, even for commands that expect data to be returned.
 This means no errors if the service crashes before fulfilling a received command.
+- [ ] Fix any remaining bugs before the 1.0 release.
+  - I will start releasing betas once the above points are complete.

 Below are some planned features for potential future releases:

 - [ ] Keyboard shortcut support (requested by @grimy400)
-- [ ] Command line support
+- [ ] CLI support
   - Development of a CLI application for YAMDCC has started, but isn't publicly available yet
+    - It hasn't been updated for quite a while (to the point where it still has the project's original name) and is missing a *lot* of features.
-- [ ] Support for editing laptop config registers using the GUI interface
+- [ ] Support for editing laptop config registers using the GUI/CLI
   - This would allow for creating configs for other laptop brands from the config UI
   - Currently, the only way to do this is to edit the XML directly
 - [ ] Plugin system for additional optional features
 - [ ] .NET support
   - Mandatory for Linux support
-  - The GUI *should* compile on .NET 8, but hasn't been tested yet
+  - The GUI *should* compile on .NET 8 (and in fact *has* been compiled on .NET 8 before).
   - The Windows service on the other hand... is going to be interesting.
 Even with the `Microsoft.Windows.Compatibility` package installed, I still wasn't able to get the service to run without issues.